Abdullah-Bin-Naeem/Object-Detection-Shooting-Game-Agent/README.md

 ## Steps to Reproduce

 ### 1. **Dataset Preparation**
-- Place videos of **allies** in the `data/allies` folder.
+- Place videos of **allies** in a folder named `allies`.
-- Place videos of **enemies** in the `data/enemies` folder.
+- Place videos of **enemies** in a folder named `enemies`.
-- The notebook extracts frames, detects persons, and assigns labels based on the folder name.
+- Use the notebook to extract frames, detect persons, and assign labels based on the folder name.

 ### 2. **Model Training**
 - The notebook prepares the labeled data in YOLOv11 format.